bookingactivities/booking-activities/readme.txt

 * Fix - In-cart bookings were not expired by cron if WooCommerce's and Booking Activities' tables have incompatible collations
 * Fix - Error involving a MariaDB limitation (cannot convert 1970-01-01 00:00:00 to timestamp)
 * Fix - Error if day begin is same as day end
+* Fix - Display switchable select multiple fields as multiple by default if the value array contains multiple values
+* Fix - FullCalendar's titleRangeSeparator may display incorrect characters instead of a hyphen
 * Dev - Duration fields accept min, max and step parameters, to the closest unit only (day, hour, minute)
+* Dev - Pass the booking instead of the booking ID in most of the notification hooks

 = 1.8.5 - 2020/07/01 =
 * Tweak - The {booking_admin_url} notification tag URL now redirects to a page where only the desired booking is displayed in the list